brianhigh/wa-water-quality/data_exploration.md

 ![Washington State Drinking Water Systems by Owner Type](data_exploration_files/figure-html/WA-Water-Systems-By-owner-Type-Lattice-Box0-1.png)

-Next, let's reverse the axes and try a different layout.
+Next, let's swap the axes and try a different layout.
 We'll also use the `with` function so we don't have to keep repeating the name of the data.frame when we refer to column names.